About the credit transfer process

-Faculty and student advisors can also use this tool when working with students to determine how credits from other institutions can be applied to Georgian’s degree requirements.
+Faculty can also use this tool when working with students to determine how credits from other institutions can be applied to Georgian’s degree requirements.

 Transferring into Georgian